 Clean up is a breeze with just water.

 Epoxy floor paint is more difficult to use and has more steps than using latex or oil.
 These special paints are the most durable of the three types and control dampness well.
 Epoxy paint is designed for concrete garage floors.
 Because it is specifically formulated for this, oil stains are actually absorbed into the paint.
 When using epoxy floor paint the garage floor will need to be power washed, etched, and painted in a couple of steps.
 Paint flakes can be added to the floor to make the color more interesting.
 The epoxy requires the mixing of different types of substances to create a chemical reaction and bond.
 Many people prefer to have a contractor apply this specialized paint.

 Oil-based floor paints offer the ease of latex with the durability of epoxy.
 The final floor will have a shiny finish.The oil paints will need to be applied over oil-based concrete primer.
 Clean up is more difficult with the oil-based paints as it requires mineral spirits to get rid of the oil.

 Ideas for Painted Floors

 You may be wondering what your finished floor will look like.
-Online galleries can give you an idea of the different options and what will work for you the best. ome online image galleries are:
+Online galleries can give you an idea of the different options and what will work for you the best.
+Some online image galleries include:

 Where to Find Paint